Commonly Asked Car Accident Questions & Answers

 Should I admit fault if I believe I was to blame for the accident?

 Never admit fault under any circumstances, even if you may believe that you are to blame.
 You are not in the best position to evaluate the cause of the accident.
 Many factors play a part in an accident such as defective automobiles, dangerous roadways, another driver’s impairment, distraction or negligence, and even malfunctioning traffic lights.
 Admitting blame is dangerous because your statements may be used against you in court.
-Find an accident attorney near me.
+Find an accident attorney near you before you say anything!

 How do I know if I have a case against the automaker?